Peter Tihanyi

-Peter Tihanyi (Tihanyi Péter) is a Hungarian professional wrestler currently signed to Westside Xtreme Wrestling (wXw) where he is the wXw Unified World Wrestling Champion in his second reign.
+Peter Tihanyi (Tihanyi Péter) is a Hungarian professional wrestler currently signed to Westside Xtreme Wrestling (wXw) where he is a former two-time wXw Unified World Wrestling Champion.
 He is also known for his work in various promotions from the European independent scene.

 Professional wrestling career

 Hungarian Championship Wrestling (2018–present)

 Tihanyi made his professional wrestling debut in Hungarian Championship Wrestling (HCW).
 During his time with the promotion, he has won the HCW Championship which is the promotion's top title on two separate occasions and the HCW Revolution Championship once.
 Due to his freelancer status in Europe, he seldomly still competes for house shows promoted by HCW.

 German Wrestling Federation (2022–present)

-In the German Wrestling Federation (GWF), Tihanyi is a former GFW Tag Team Champion alongside Fast Time Moodo.
+In the German Wrestling Federation (GWF), Tihanyi is a former GWF Tag Team Champion alongside Fast Time Moodo.
 They won the titles at GWF Rising Heat on June 4, 2023 by defeating Marius Al-Ani and Tim Stübing.
 Tihanyi competed in the GWF Light Heavyweight World Cup, an annual competition held by the promotion in which he made his first appearance at the 2023 edition where he defeated LJ Cleary in the first rounds and then fell short to Tim Stübing, Ahura and Aytac Bahar in a four-way match in the finals.

+At GWF Legacy in 2024 he won the GWF World Championship for the first time and defended it in a match against Mustafa Ali at GWF Global Warning 2025 in February.
+Here he sustained an injury which kept him from competing and defending his title, so it had to be vacated.
+Tihanyi returned to GWF in November 2025 in a (non-title) rematch against Ali, where Peter would stand victorious.